 EDUCATION

-2023 Economics, New York University, College of Arts and Science, BA
+2023 BA, Economics, New York University, College of Arts & Science

-2026 Contemporary Art Practice, Royal College of Art, MA
+2026 MA, Contemporary Art Practice, Royal College of Art (Expected)

 GROUP EXHIBITIONS